 Use traffic and weather data to your advantage

-Welcome back to the fifth installment in our Call For Code Technology mini-series, where I identify and talk about one of the six core technology areas within Call For Code.
+Welcome back to the forth installment in our Call For Code Technology mini-series, where I identify and talk about the core technology areas within Call For Code.
 You’ll learn about that technology, how to best use it on IBM Cloud™, and where to find the best resources to fuel your innovation.
 If you missed my other posts, make sure to check them out:

 - Building Call for Code apps with AI

 - Building Call for Code apps using blockchain

 - Building Call for Code apps using machine learning

 First things first, if you haven’t already, accept the Call for Code challenge and join our community.